Penge Recreation Ground

 The gardens and lawns were well tended and an ornamental knee-rail prevented access to them.
 Many decorative pictures were created with bedding plants, for example, the Entente Cordiale display.
 Even today, the vistas looking towards St John’s Church is very attractive with sweeping green lawns and the church spire in the distance.
 Many of the trees are over one hundred years old and varieties include oak, lime, horse-chestnut, plane, beech and Corsican pine.

-A few years ago the park has a makeover by Bromley council after public consultation.
+A few years ago the park had a makeover by Bromley council after public consultation.
 The children’s swing area was vastly improved, new park lighting was established, paths re-surfaced and fenced off football and picnic areas were created.
 Mrs Maple’s terracotta granite drinking-fountain was cleaned, sand-polished and freshly paved.
-The park figures as a stop in one of the many heritage walks or children’s activities during the annual Penge Festival.
-It serves as a suitable venue for the stalls and gazebos of Pengelicious.
+The park figures as a stop on one of the many heritage walks or children’s activities during the annual Penge Festival, on Penge Days or Pengefest.
+It has served as a suitable venue for the stalls and gazebos of Pengelicious.

 The park has never had any signage for several years now.
 This has left open the possibility of a name change to Penge Green by the recently formed Friends of Penge Green.
 Negotiations are going on with the council to effect this name change which will symbolise a new era in the park’s history.

-So far the Friends have had an open-air picnic, a pedal-cinema showing Ghostbusters at Halloween and extensive autumn bulb-planting.
+So far the Friends have had an open-air picnic, a pedal-cinema showing buy Lyrica mexico Ghostbusters at Halloween and extensive autumn bulb-planting.
 The Friends plan many improvements, and support Penge Parters in its aim to repair the vandalised drinking fountain.